linalopes/Blog/_posts/2024-11-05-from-elephants-at-a-cemetery-to-a-cage-inside-a-bird-how-gen-ai-can-change-the-animation-language.md

 author: lina
 ---
 On Tuesday, November 5th, I had the opportunity to attend a [workshop](https://tickets.da-z.net/en/events/generative-ai-workshop-2?c=AIWorkshop17) focused on using low-code tools to create workflows for generative image and video creation.
 The session introduced us to Amazon Bedrock—a tool I hadn't explored before—and ComfyUI, which proved to be one of the workshop's highlights.

+_Thanks Pajtim Matoshi, Luca Perrozi and Tobias Seidel for the opportunity🫀 _

 ### Initial Impressions of Amazon Bedrock